OstbornTV/terms-of-service/terms_of-service.md

 If you breach any of these Terms, we have the right to suspend or disable your access to or use of the Service.

 Entire Agreement
-These Terms constitute the entire agreement between you and [OsbornTV] regarding the use of the Service, superseding any prior agreements between you and [OsbornTV] relating to your use of the Service.
+These Terms constitute the entire agreement between you and [OstbornTV] regarding the use of the Service, superseding any prior agreements between you and [OstbornTV] relating to your use of the Service.

 [FINAL NOTE: CERTAIN APPLICATION STORES (E.G., APPLE APP STORE, GOOGLE PLAY, ETC.) MAY REQUIRE YOU TO INCLUDE ADDITIONAL TERMS AND CONDITIONS IN THESE TERMS OF SERVICE AS A CONDITION TO MAKING YOUR APPLICATION AVAILABLE ON SUCH PLATFORM.
 IF APPLICABLE, REVIEW YOUR AGREEMENT WITH ANY SUCH APPLICATION STORE TO DETERMINE IF ADDITIONAL TERMS ARE REQUIRED.]